 This brickwork was realised in close collaboration with the engineer, the brick support manufacturer, and London Square’s technical and construction teams working with the brickwork subcontractor.
 With no structural design codes for hit-and-miss brickwork, the team had to empirically prove the safety of the panels through the creation and testing of a one-to-one prototype.

 The design also focuses on ecology and provides substantial improvements to the public realm.
-The two bordering streets have been upgraded, retaining a number of protected Maple trees, and a considered landscape design provides wildflower roofs across the scheme.
-Additionally, inspired by the nearby Stave Hill Ecology Park, the development includes bird and bat boxes, insect hotels and even a stag beetle loggery.
+The two bordering streets have been upgraded, retaining a number of protected Maple trees, and – inspired by the nearby Stave Hill Ecology Park – the development also includes bird and bat boxes, insect hotels and even a stag beetle loggery.